 Director, Member APTA

 Greg graduated from the University of Utah with a Masters of Physical Therapy in 2003.
 In 2007, he returned to further his education at the University of Utah, receiving a Doctorate of Physical Therapy (DPT).
 He has a long work history with RPT, where he began working as a physical therapy aide in 1999.
 Following graduation from the University of Utah, he started his career as a physical therapist in the West Jordan office.
-He later became the director of home health services for RPT, in addition to his duties in the West Jordan clinic.
-In 2008, Greg was promoted to the position of director in RPT’s Riverton office.
-While in Riverton, he served the community by donating many hours of his personal time over a three year period, providing sports medicine services for Riverton High School’s athletic programs.
-In 2011, Greg returned to the West Jordan clinic as director .
+Greg has been involved in sports medicine since 2004 and has donated countless hours at West Jordan, Riverton, and Copperhills high schools.
+He is currently the director of the West Jordan office.

-Greg has strong clinical skills in orthopedic, sports medicine, and home health.
+Greg has strong clinical skills in orthopedics & sports medicine.
 He enjoys treating a variety of conditions, some of which include vertigo, rib dysfunction, sacroiliac joint dysfunction, as well as shoulder and knee injuries.

-Greg enjoys spending time in the outdoors camping with his wife and children.
+Greg enjoys spending time in the outdoors with his wife and children.